ellijayne/hugoDatoCMSNetlify/content/post/Terminal/Command Line Shortcuts and Handy Helpers.md

 ---
-title: "Terminal/Command Line Shortcuts and Handy Helpers"
+title: Terminal/Command Line Shortcuts and Handy Helpers
-date: 2019-04-08T11:11:05+10:00
-showDate: false
-draft: false
-tags: ["blog","dev", "command line", "shortcuts"]
-categories: "dev notes"
 ---

 The following are some terminal commands that I have come across and found helpful, handy, often used and/or short-cutty.
 This is mostly aimed at beginners who haven't memorised a lot of commands yet or people who forget them a lot (like me!).
 Enjoy! ✨